 Are you are planning on shipping hazardous materials?
 Here’s what you’ll need to do:

-- Work with your supplier to mark and label everything properly, including, if required, a placard with designated classification, and the four-digit UN number (more on this in the Safety Standards & Labeling chapter).
+Work with your supplier to mark and label everything properly, including, if required, a placard with designated classification, and the four-digit UN number (more on this in the Safety Standards & Labeling guide).